-Alibaba Group Holding Limited’s BABA expanding core commerce and cloud portfolio is expected to have performed well, which will likely be reflected when the company reports fiscal third-quarter 2018 results on Jan 30.
+Alibaba Group Holding Limited’s BABA expanding core commerce and cloud portfolio are expected to positively reflect on fiscal third-quarter results, slated to release on Feb 13.

 Alibaba’s cloud business has fast emerged as a major contributor to top-line growth.

-In the last reported quarter, revenues in its core commerce segment were up 56% year over year to RMB72.5 billion (US$10.5 billion).
-Revenues from the cloud computing segment increased 90% from the prior-year quarter to RMB5.7 billion (US$825 million).
+In the last reported quarter, revenues from its core commerce segment were up 40% year over year to RMB101.2 billion (US$14.5 billion).
+Revenues from the cloud computing segment also increased 64% from the prior-year quarter to RMB9.3 billion (US$1.3 billion).

-Click here to know how the company’s overall fiscal third-quarter performance is expected to be.
+Click here to know how the company’s overall fiscal third-quarter results are expected to be.

 Let’s Delve Deeper

-Alibaba’s core commerce segment comprises marketplaces operating in retail and wholesale commerce in China, and international commerce.
-Innovation in data technology, widespread application of big data, as well as increasing validation for Taobao and Tmall portals will continue to expand revenues in this segment.
+Innovation in data technology, widespread application of big data, and increasing validation for Taobao and Tmall portals are likely to have expanded revenues from this segment in the to-be-reported quarter.

-The company is considering cloud computing as a means to diversify business beyond retail.
-Revenues from this segment have been impressive over the past few quarters.
-Sales growth accelerated in the fiscal second quarter, driven by an increase in the number of paying customers and improved revenue mix of higher valued-added services.
+Revenues from this segment have been impressive over the last few quarters.
+Sales growth is likely to have accelerated, driven by an increase in the number of paying customers and improved revenue mix of higher valued-added services.

-In addition, Alibaba has been introducing new products based on the emerging technology of Artificial Intelligence (AI), Machine Learning (ML), and Internet of Things (IoT) to cater to the rising demand for cloud architecture, along with data analytics and security in the retail industry.
+During the quarter, Alibaba rolled out a number of products based on emerging technologies of Artificial Intelligence, Machine Learning and Internet of Things to cater to rising demand for cloud architecture, along with data analytics and security in the retail industry.

-Given the growing position of Alibaba’s cloud business in China and aggressive international expansion strategies, we believe that cloud computing will be one of the major growth drivers in the long run.
+Given the dominant position of Alibaba’s cloud business in China and aggressive international expansion strategies, cloud computing is expected to have been one of the major growth drivers for the quarter to be reported.

 Alibaba Group Holding Limited Revenue (TTM)

-Currently, Alibaba carries a Zacks Rank #3 (Hold).
-Some better-ranked stocks in the broader technology sector are Twitter, Inc. TWTR, Cloudera, Inc. CLDR and Groupon GRPN.
-While Twitter and Cloudera sport a Zacks Rank #1 (Strong Buy), Groupon carries a Zacks Rank #2 (Buy).
+Currently, Alibaba carries a Zacks Rank #1 (Strong Buy).
+Other top-ranked stocks in the broader technology sector include Itron, Inc. ITRI, Splunk Inc. SPLK and Agilent Technologies A. While Itron and Splunk Inc sport a Zacks Rank #1, Agilent carries a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.